NFTZ4DAYZ/Whitelist-Dapp/README.md

  ### Overview/Notes

  ~The project came together flawlessly as a Decentalized application that provides only the certain Whitelisted wallets acces to using the Dapp.
- ~I added my personal touch when it came to bulding the frontend HTML & CSS a modification on the LW3 Design.
+ ~I added my personal touch when it came to bulding the frontend HTML & CSS, modifying the orignial LW3 Design.